gotoconnecttestuser-arch/letsplay-growtermsandconditions/README.md

 Type of Messages:
 Let’s Play N Grow uses text messages solely to communicate:

-customer care messages
+customer care messages,
-Appointment reminders
+Appointment reminders,
-Session updates
+Session updates,
-Important notifications (such as late arrivals or changes in pick-up or drop-off times) Regular updates on your child’s daily activities (such as participation in learning activities, meals, or social interactions)
-We do not send marketing or promotional messages via SMS. `
+Important notifications (such as late arrivals or changes in pick-up or drop-off times), Regular updates on your child’s daily activities (such as participation in learning activities, meals, or social interactions), We do not send marketing or promotional messages via SMS. `

 For assistance, text HELP to the number from which you received messages.